PrairieLearn/PrairieLearn/rfcs/0000-multi-server-course-content.md

 When course content is synced, it will be broken up into a number of chunks:

-* One chunk containing all course custom elements
+* A chunk containing all course custom elements
-* One chunk for `clientFilesCourse`
+* A chunk for `clientFilesCourse`
-* One chunk for `serverFilesCourse`
+* A chunk for `serverFilesCourse`
 * A chunk for each course instance's `clientFilesCourseInstance`
 * A chunk for each course instance's `serverFilesCourseInstance`
-* One chunk for each question
+* A chunk for each question
 * A chunk for all question thumbnails

 These chunks will be uploaded to some file store with a unique, possibly deterministic ID.